Ryan is a materials engineer who, as a Schmidt Science Fellow, pivoted to work in robotics.

 As a PhD student, Ryan invented the ‘Octobot’, a world-first, hardware-free autonomous soft robot.
+Now, Schmidt Science Fellows continues to support Ryan’s work with an Additional Study Grant.
 The potential of genuinely soft robotics and autonomous control is huge.
 His current projects aim to use soft robotic manipulators that have the necessary biomimetic sensory feedback to improve how robots manipulate objects for a variety of tasks.
 The technology could revolutionize product handling, manufacturing, human-machine interfaces, and many other applications that are difficult or inappropriate with traditional “rigid” robots.

 Ryan grew up in West Texas and took his first degree at The University of Texas at Austin.

 Learn more about Ryan’s work in soft robotics in his latest published paper here.